Learn something new every day

 When the eggs come out of the urinary tract, the urine can also contain blood.
 The infected person may also feel pain when urinating.
 A laboratory can also find eggs in the urine.

 As well as problems directly with the urinary tract, the eggs and worms can also cause issues with the genitals and reproductive tracts in women in particular.
 Sexual intercourse may be painful, and the worms may cause sores in the vagina and cervical areas.
 Unusual vaginal bleeding is another one of the symptoms of schistosomiasis.
-In men, the prostrate and other areas of the reproductive tract can become infected.
+In men, the prostate and other areas of the reproductive tract can become infected.

 More generalized symptoms caused by the infestation include fever, unusual tiredness, and achy joints or muscles.
 Skin may also break out in a rash as part of an allergic reaction to the presence of the worm eggs in the body.
 When the worms travel through the lungs, they can also affect the ability of the person to breathe properly or result in a cough.